 approx_quantile_buffer - The size of a temporary buffer used to copy in the data, which, when full gets sorted, before being merged into the above distribution buffer.
 Default: 1000.

-Unless you have a specific concern with results from APPROX_MEDIAN, we encourage using the default values.
+Unless you have a specific concern with results from APPROX_MEDIAN, or memory usage concerns, we encourage using the default values.

 Why does HeavyDB provide APPROX_MEDIAN but not MEDIAN?